10 Worst Cities for Rush Hour Fatal Crashes (See Our 2024 Study)

 How many people die daily in traffic?

-In the first six months of 2024, the United States witnessed 18,720 traffic-related deaths, a slight decrease of 3.2% from the previous year.
+In the first six months of 2024, the United States witnessed 18,720 traffic-related deaths, a slight decrease of 3.2 percent from the previous year.
 This marks a continued trend of reduced fatalities, showing that efforts to make roads safer are paying off.
 We lose about 103 lives every day to road accidents, which reminds us how crucial ongoing safety measures are.

 Which country has the highest traffic deaths?